Govind-techie/LeetCode/README.md

 - **Problem 84: Largest Rectangle in Histogram**
   *Given a histogram (an array of heights), find the area of the largest rectangle that can be formed.
 Solved using a stack-based approach to track indices and compute the maximum area efficiently in **O(n)** time.*

+- **Problem 987: Vertical Order Traversal of a Binary Tree**
+  *Given a binary tree, return the vertical order traversal of its nodes' values.
+Nodes with the same position should be reported in order from top to bottom, and from left to right when positions are the same.
+This is solved using BFS with a map to store nodes by their vertical and level indices, achieving **O(n log n)** time complexity.*

 ---